anushkadewoolkar1/Zelda/Sprint2/README.md

 - Roy Volker Acapulco

 # Controls
-Below are the key mappings implemented for Sprint 3.
+Below are the key mappings implemented for Sprint 5.

 # Player Controls
 Arrow Keys or WASD: Move the player character (e.g., Link) and change facing direction.
 Z: Perform a sword attack.
 N: Use Item
 Tab: Cycle Item (you must hit tab after picking up an item to select it)
+Enter: Enter new Game

 Other Controls
-Left Click: Moves to next room
+Left Click: Moves to next room (Doesn't work currently)
 Q: Quit the game.
 R: Reset the program to its initial state.
 F: Toggle program in and out of full-screen